-- (a) Includes residential mortgage securitizations. - (b) Includes assets classified as cash and other assets on the Consolidated balance sheets. - (c) The assets of the consolidated VIEs included in the program types above are used to settle the liabilities of those entities.
-The assets and liabilities include third-party assets and liabilities of consolidated VIEs and exclude intercompany balances that eliminate in consolidation. - (d) The interest-bearing beneficial interest liabilities issued by consolidated VIEs are classified in the line item on the Consolidated balance sheets titled, "Beneficial interests issued by consolidated VIEs".
-The holders of these beneficial interests generally do not have recourse to the general credit of JPMorgan Chase.
-Included in beneficial interests in VIE assets are long-term beneficial interests of \$3.1 billion and \$2.1 billion at December 31, 2023 and 2022, respectively. - (e) Includes liabilities classified as accounts payable and other liabilities on the Consolidated balance sheets. - (f) Primarily includes purchased supply chain finance receivables and purchased auto loan securitizations in CIB.
+(c) Includes assets classified as cash and other assets on the Consolidated balance sheets.

+(d) The assets of the consolidated VIEs included in the program types above are used to settle the liabilities of those entities.
+The assets and liabilities include third-party assets and liabilities of consolidated VIEs and exclude intercompany balances that eliminate in consolidation.

+(e) The interest-bearing beneficial interest liabilities issued by consolidated VIEs are classified on the Consolidated balance sheets as "Beneficial interests issued by consolidated VIEs".
+The holders of these beneficial interests generally do not have recourse to the general credit of JPMorganChase.
+Included in beneficial interests in VIE assets are long-term beneficial interests of \$5.5 billion and \$3.1 billion at December 31, 2024 and 2023, respectively.

+(f) Includes liabilities classified as accounts payable and other liabilities on the Consolidated balance sheets.